vethackathon2025/gitmcp-context/README.md

 **Victor Stirling** is a voice-first AI career coach that provides veterans with:

-✅ **Structured Guidance:** A proven 5-phase lifecycle from initial assessment to interview-ready ✅ **Military-Informed Communication:** Understands military culture, terminology, and translates experience into civilian value
+- [x] **Structured Guidance:** A proven 5-phase lifecycle from initial assessment to interview-ready
+- [x] **Military-Informed Communication:** Understands military culture, terminology, and translates experience into civilian value
-✅ **Personalized Learning:** Adapts curriculum based on background, goals, learning style, and time availability ✅ **Realistic Practice:** Interview simulations with challenging personas and detailed feedback ✅ **Cybersecurity Focus:** Curated pathways from Security+ through OSCP with hands-on exercises ✅ **Continuous Support:** Crisis-aware, empathetic coaching throughout the transition journey
+- [x] **Personalized Learning:** Adapts curriculum based on background, goals, learning style, and time availability
+- [x] **Realistic Practice:** Interview simulations with challenging personas and detailed feedback
+- [x] **Cybersecurity Focus:** Curated pathways from Security+ through OSCP with hands-on exercises
+- [x] **Continuous Support:** Crisis-aware, empathetic coaching throughout the transition journey

 **Key Innovation:** By combining OpenAI's Realtime API for natural voice interaction with the Model Context Protocol (MCP) for dynamic knowledge retrieval, Victor provides a conversational, adaptive, and deeply personalized experience that scales to every veteran's unique situation.